Validation

 Configuration

 Once you have your views created, you need to let the Validation library know about them.
 Open app/Config/Validation.php.
-Inside, you’ll find the $templates property where you can list as many custom views as you want, and provide an short alias they can be referenced by.
+Inside, you’ll find the $templates property where you can list as many custom views as you want, and provide a short alias they can be referenced by.
 If we were to add our example file from above, it would look something like:

 <?php